You heard about this bitcoin thing?

 We're guessing: yes, you have.
-The first and most famous digital cryptocurrency has been racking up headlines this year due to a breathtaking rise in value -- cracking the $1,000 threshold for the first time on January 1 before ascending to nearly $19,000 this month.
+The first and most famous digital cryptocurrency has been racking up headlines due to a breathtaking rise in value -- cracking the $1,000 threshold for the first time on Jan.
+1, 2017, of that year and then during the first part of 2018.

-Bitcoin involves technology, currency, math, economics and social dynamics.
+But the Bitcoin story has so much more to it than just headline-grabbing pricing swings.
+It incorporates technology, currency, math, economics and social dynamics.
 It's multifaceted, highly technical and still very much evolving.
-This explainer is meant to clarify some of the fundamental concepts and provide answers to some basic Bitcoin questions.
+This explainer is meant to clarify some of the fundamental concepts and provide answers to some basic bitcoin questions.

 But first: A quick backstory

-A person (or group, or company) mines Bitcoin by doing a combination of advanced math and record-keeping.
+A person (or group, or company) mines bitcoin by doing a combination of advanced math and record-keeping.
 Here's how it works.
-When someone sends a Bitcoin to someone else, the network records that transaction, and all of the others made over a certain period of time, in a "block."
+When someone sends a bitcoin to someone else, the network records that transaction, and all of the others made over a certain period of time, in a "block."
 Computers running special software -- the "miners" -- inscribe these transactions in a gigantic digital ledger.
 These blocks are known, collectively, as the "blockchain" --of all the transactions that have ever been made.

 Using specialized software and increasingly powerful (and energy-intensive) hardware, miners convert these blocks into sequences of code, known as a "hash."
 This is somewhat more dramatic than it sounds; producing a hash requires serious computational power, and thousands of miners compete simultaneously to do it.
 It's like thousands of chefs feverishly racing to prepare a new, extremely complicated dish -- and only the first one to serve up a perfect version of it ends up getting paid.

 When a new hash is generated, it's placed at the end of the blockchain, which is then publicly updated and propagated.
-For his or her trouble, the miner currently gets 12.5 Bitcoins -- which, in December 2017, is worth more than $225,000.
-Note that the amount of awarded Bitcoins decreases over time.
+For his or her trouble, the miner currently gets 12.5 bitcoins -- which, in February 2018, is worth roughly $100,000.
+Note that the amount of awarded bitcoins decreases over time.

 Bitcoin has made Satoshi Nakamoto a billionaire many times over, at least on paper.
-It's minted plenty of millionaires among the technological pioneers, investors and early Bitcoin miners.
-The Winklevoss twins, who parlayed a $65 million Facebook payout into a venture capital fund that made , are now billionaires according to Fortune.
+It's minted plenty of millionaires among the technological pioneers, investors and early bitcoin miners.
+The Winklevoss twins, who parlayed a according to Fortune.into a venture capital fund that made , are now billionaires

 Is all of this legal?

-Short, qualified answer: yes, for now, as long as -- like any currency -- you don't do illegal things with it.
-For instance, Bitcoin was the sole currency accepted on Silk Road, the dark Web marketplace for drugs and other illicit goods and services that was shuttered by the FBI in 2013.
+Short, qualified answer: Yes, for now, as long as -- like any currency -- you don't do illegal things with it.
+For instance, bitcoin was the sole currency accepted on Silk Road, the Dark Web marketplace for drugs and other illicit goods and services.

-Since then, Bitcoin has largely evaded regulation and law enforcement in the US, although it's under increased scrutiny as it attracts more mainstream attention.
-Though it's legal to buy and sell Bitcoin, miners and exchanges occupy a gray area that could be vulnerable to future regulation and/or law enforcement action.
+Since then, bitcoin has largely evaded regulation and law enforcement in the US, althoughas it attracts more mainstream attention.
+Though it's legal to buy and sell bitcoin, miners and exchanges occupy a gray area that could be vulnerable to future regulation and/or law enforcement action.

 What are the risks?

-Bitcoin transactions cannot be traced back individuals -- they are secured but also obscured through the use of public and private encryption keys.
+Bitcoin transactions cannot be traced back individuals -- they are secured but also obscured through the use of authorities in the Netherlands arrested 10 men for just this..
 This anonymity can be appealing, especially with companies and marketers increasingly tracking our every purchase, but it also comes with drawbacks.
-You can never be certain who is selling you Bitcoin or buying them from you.
-Opportunities for money laundering abound; last year, authorities in the Netherlands arrested 10 men for just this.
+You can never be certain who is selling you bitcoin or buying them from you.
+Opportunities for money laundering abound; in 2016,

 Theft is also a risk.
-The Bitcoin subreddit is rife with individuals' stories and even established exchanges are targets.
+The bitcoin subreddit is rife with individuals' stories and even established exchanges are targets.
 Mt.
-Gox, based in Japan, in 2014 and earlier this month.
+Gox, based in Japan, in 2014 and in December 2017.
 There are few avenues for pursuing refunds, challenging a transaction or recovering such losses.
 Once a transaction hits the blockchain, it's final.

 OK, so what about --- wait, there are more risks?

-In August 2017, different sects within the Bitcoin mining community had a disagreement about the rules governing the mining process -- specifically, what constitutes the appropriate size (in megabytes) of a block.
-Unable to form a consensus, there was a fork in the blockchain, with the Bitcoin originalists going one way and the group favoring larger blocks going another.
+In August 2017, different sects within the bitcoin mining community had a disagreement about the rules governing the mining process -- specifically, what constitutes the appropriate size (in megabytes) of a block.
+Unable to form a consensus,, with the bitcoin originalists going one way and the group favoring larger blocks going another to start Bitcoin Cash.

 Are there other cryptocurrencies?

 Yes.
 More than a thousand, with more sprouting up every day.
-Aside from Bitcoin, which is the real progenitor of them all, other well-known alternative currencies include Ethereum, Ripple and Litecoin.
-We'll take a look at the pros and cons of each, and how they stack up, .
+Aside from bitcoin, which is the real progenitor of them all, other well-known alternative currencies include Ethereum, Ripple and Litecoin.
+We take a look at the pros and cons of each, and how they stack up, .